 Is it hard to grow potatoes?

 Harvesting potatoes is the adult equivalent of an Easter egg hunt.
 You push your hands through the dirt, wondering what you'll find.
 You brush the dirt off and take it straight into the kitchen.
 Once a fresh potato is boiled, baked or mashed into creamy perfection, you'll be hooked!
-Potatoes from the grocery store just can't compete with the buttery flavor and smooth texture.
+Potatoes from the grocery store just can't compete with the buttery flavor and smooth texture of fresh.

 The beauty of growing potatoes at home is that there isn't much effort to the process.
 You will need a seed potato, which can be purchased from a garden center or ordered online, and a small amount of healthy soil to plant it in.
 We grow in our raised beds, but potatoes will thrive whether they are planted in the ground, in a wooden tower or in a grow bag.